-Ixabepilone was approved by the FDA in combination with capecitabine for the treatment of patients with metastatic or locally advanced breast cancer resistant to treatment with an anthracycline and a taxane, or whose cancer is taxane resistant and for whom further anthracycline therapy is contraindicated.
+Ixabepilone was approved by the Food and Drug Administration (FDA) in combination with capecitabine for the treatment of patients with metastatic or locally advanced breast cancer resistant to treatment with an anthracycline and a taxane, or whose cancer is taxane resistant and for whom further anthracycline therapy is contraindicated.
 The FDA labeling indicates Ixabepilone as monotherapy for the treatment of metastatic or locally advanced breast cancer in patients whose tumors are resistant or refractory to anthracyclines, taxanes, and capecitabine.

 Guidelines on breast cancer from the National Comprehensive Cancer Network (2013) indicate Ixempra as a single agent for recurrent or metastatic disease that is:

-progressive with no clinical benefit after three consecutive endocrine therapy regimens or with symptomatic visceral disease [2A].
+- Progressive with no clinical benefit after three consecutive endocrine therapy regimens or with symptomatic visceral disease.